AzureMentor/Azure-AI-900-Study-Guide/5 - Describe features of conversational AI workloads on Azure (15-20%).md

-# AI-900: Describe features of conversational AI workloads on Azure (15-20%)
+# AI-900: Describe features of Conversational AI workloads on Azure (15-20%C

-## Identify common use cases for conversational AI
+## Identify common use cases for Conversational AI
-- Identify features and uses for webchat bots
+- Identify features and uses for Webchat bots
-- Identify features and uses for telephone voice menus
+- Identify features and uses for Telephone voice menus
-- Identify features and uses for personal digital assistants
+- Identify features and uses for Personal digital assistants
 - Identify common characteristics of conversational AI solutions

-## Identify Azure services for conversational AI
+## Identify Azure services for Conversational AI
 - Identify capabilities of the QnA Maker service
 - Identify capabilities of the Bot Framework